 If you get hurt while at your job, you will want to file a workers’ compensation claim so you can get money for lost wages, medical care, etc. But how?

-Telling Your Boss
+Step 1: Tell Your Boss

 The first step is to tell your supervisor, manager, or whoever your regular boss is that you’re hurt.
 Let them know exactly what happened: where you were, when, and how you got injured.
 If something happened and you thought you were ok but then realized you were injured, go to your boss as soon as you figure it out.
 If you have an occupational disease and a doctor tells you that you have the disease because of your job, go to your boss right away and tell them so you can start the process of getting treated and getting the claim filed.